Permanent jewellery: Slavery

-The slaves and concubines of wealthy tyrants were sometimes forced to wear permanently affixed jewellery like metal collars and bangles.
-This is a luxury version of the shackles, collars, chains, or cuffs that are typical with chattel slavery.
-The purpose of these adornments is to identify them as a slave, prevent their escape, and sometimes encourage their kidnapping and return to slavery.
-Many items of this type have been found by archaeologists, including the Moregine bracelet.
+The slaves and concubines of wealthy tyrants were sometimes forced to permanently wear affixed jewellery like metal collars and bangles.
+This is a luxury version of shackles, collars, chains, or cuffs that are typical with chattel slavery.
+These adornments identified the wearer as a slave, prevent their escape, and sometimes encourage their kidnapping and return to slavery.
+Many items of this type, including the Moregine bracelet, have been found by archaeologists.